 Keep the same relaxed mindset from Washington Park along with you for the short drive to the River North Arts District.
 Locally known as RiNo, the colorful area offers a fantastic experience of local artistic discovery.
-RiNo is a beloved hot spot for locals, and the perfect place for visitors to discover Denver as a local.
+RiNo is a beloved hot spot for locals and the perfect place for visitors to discover Denver as a local.

 Take your time to explore the street art, pop in and out of local boutiques, and taste the local craft beer at the many local breweries.
 Make sure that you stop by Epic Brewing and Great Divide Brewing Company, which are two of the best.
-RiNo is the perfect place to grab a bite to eat, with local favorites including Park Burger, Barcelona Wine Bar, and the Denver Central Market (where there’s many options to choose from).
+RiNo is the perfect place to grab a bite to eat, with local favorites including Park Burger, Barcelona Wine Bar, and the Denver Central Market (where there are many options to choose from).